bijanf/plot_snow_depth_of_stations_around_the_world/README.md

 - insert the name of the city and n nearest stations count

-- then go to the tempelates and click on index.html
+- then click on index.html